Tabletop potentials for inflation from $f(R)$ gravity: Introduction

 Models with simple hilltop scalaron potentials appear in those $f (R)$ theories that have a single mass scale, while flattened hilltops (tabletops) appear in models containing several different mass scales, such as $f (R) = R + R^2/m^2 + R^3/m_1^4$ with $m_1 \gg m$.
 In terms of inflationary predictions for the primordial power spectrum, tabletop models agree well with the Cosmic Microwave Background (CMB), while simple hilltops generally fail to reproduce the CMB power spectrum.
+Thus, from the inflationary perspective, the higher-power corrections to the Starobinsky model should be suppressed in order that the predictions of the theory agree with observations.
+Regarding $f (R)$ gravity as a quantum correction to the general relativity theory, this probably gives us information about the underlying high-energy theory that produces such corrections.\footnote{This is equally valid for non-local extensions of $f (R)$ gravity in which a massive scalaron is the only extra degree of freedom \cite{Koshelev:2016xqb, Koshelev:2022olc}.}

 Our paper is organised as follows.
 In Sec.~\ref{sec:direct}, we review the description of $f (R)$ gravity in the Jordan and Einstein frames.
 In Sec.~\ref{sec:poten}, we describe the general properties of the scalaron potential of $f (R)$ gravity, including its hilltop and tabletop features.
 In Sec.~\ref{sec:free}, we describe a class of $f (R)$ gravity theories with limiting curvature in the Jordan frame; they exhibit asymptotically vanishing gravity as this limiting curvature is approached.
 Initial conditions for an inflationary universe are briefly discussed in Sec.~\ref{sec:IC}.
 In Sec.~\ref{sec:CMB_VE}, we study the inflationary evolution towards the stable minimum at $\phi = 0$ and determine the parameters characterising the primordial power spectrum for various models of interest.
 In Sec.~\ref{sec:asymptote}, we study the evolution in the region $\phi \to \infty$ of asymptotically vanishing gravity, showing that it runs either into an eternal inflationary regime or into a Big-Rip singularity depending on the $f (R)$ theory.
 We summarise our results in Sec.~\ref{sec:summary}.
 In Appendix~\ref{sec:scatter}, we establish the relation between two-particle scattering amplitudes in the Jordan and Einstein frames and show that two-graviton scattering cross-section tends to zero in the Jordan frame in the asymptotically vanishing gravity region.
 In Appendix~\ref{sec:odd}, we construct the scalaron potentials for theories where $f (R)$ is an odd function of $R$.